-The keys to improving your retirement well-being are achieving a solid financial base, maintaining good health, and experiencing happiness.
+The keys to improve your retirement well-being are achieving a solid financial base, maintaining good health, and experiencing happiness.
 The real secret is sufficient abundance in each of these areas promoting balance and harmony.

 The glaring reality is a shortage of any one of these areas will negatively influence your overall contentment.
 These problems can be real or perceived.

 For instance, you may question if you saved enough when, in fact, you have more than enough for a comfortable lifestyle.
 Yet, if you perceive you’re short, you will live as if you have financial scarcity.

 “a good or satisfactory condition of existence; a state characterized by health, happiness, and prosperity”

 We can think of each aspect as a bucket that is, ideally, full to the brim.
 While the quantity is subjective, the most important aspect is each is sufficiently full to meet your needs.

 When there is scarcity in any one of these buckets, it will reduce your overall retirement well-being.
 Some examples:

 Each of these buckets needs to have sufficient quantity to maintain balance.